WWAMI – Five-State Rural Community Training

 Commonly referred to as the “WWAMI experience,” rural community training sites in Washington, Wyoming, Alaska, Montana and Idaho have been a unique part of medical education at the University of Washington School of Medicine since 1971.

-In the second year, residents spend two months at one of five WWAMI practice sites, learning from community pediatricians about primary care in a more rural setting.
+In second year, residents spend two months at one of six WWAMI practice sites, learning from community pediatricians about primary care in a rural setting.
 These practices are located in Port Angeles, Yakima and Bellingham, Washington; Missoula, Montana; and Sandpoint and Pocatello, Idaho.

 Because of the impressive size of the WWAMI region, primary care pediatricians are widely dispersed, often in sparsely populated areas that do not have easy access to subspecialty pediatric consultative services.